dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 %}

 ## Basic theory
-Since purpose of this post is to overview and gain intuition in Deep RL basics, all deep learning stuff will be discussed very briefly, instead focusing on reinforcement learning ([skip this boring theory!](#Implementation)).
+Since the purpose of this post is to overview and gain intuition in Deep RL basics, all deep learning stuff will be discussed very briefly, instead focusing on reinforcement learning ([skip this boring theory!](#Implementation)).

 **Rewards**.
-Usually, all reinfocement learning problems are based on rewards.
-The higher reward you recieve, the better you are doing.
+Usually, all reinforcement learning problems are based on rewards.
+The higher reward you receive, the better you are doing.
 Though, rewards are not always immediate - there might be a delay between correct action and reward in a few milliseconds, seconds or even hours (in our case timesteps).
-And here comes first challenge of reinforcement learning called **credit assignment problem** - how can we decide what exactly action leads to the received reward?
+And here comes the first challenge of reinforcement learning called **credit assignment problem** - how can we decide what exactly action leads to the received reward?
 One of the most used methods to solve this problem called **discounted future rewards**.
 The main idea is to discount all future rewards by the factor of $$\gamma$$:

 $$R_t = r_t + \gamma r_{t+1} + \gamma^2 r_{t+2} + ... + \gamma^{n-1} r_n,$$